stackblitz/webcontainer-docs/docs/tutorial/7-add-interactivity.md

 The first thing you do here is getting hold of a writer by using [`WritableStream.getWriter`](https://developer.mozilla.org/en-US/docs/Web/API/WritableStream/getWriter).
 Calling this method will lock the input stream which means that noone else can get another writer to that process.
 After you have your writer, you can listen for input received by the terminal.
 Every time you type a character in the terminal, the [`onData`](http://xtermjs.org/docs/api/terminal/classes/terminal/#ondata) handler is called.
 Inside that handler you can write the data to the `input` stream of our process.
 :::

 With this change, you hooked up your terminal to the shell running in the WebContainer process.
-This means that you can now also send input to the process and run commands.
+This means that now you can also send input to the process and run commands.
 You can now manually run `npm install && npm run start` or run any other command.
+Try it yourself!

 ![The commands typed in the terminal](./images/20-typing.png)

 ## 4. Add `xterm-addon-fit`

 You might've noticed that resizing the window doesn't redraw the terminal output.
-For instance, if you make the window very small, lines that are too long should wrap to the next line.
+If you make the window very narrow, lines that are too long don't wrap to the next line, which is a good UX practice.
 For example, look at the highlightened line:

 ![The browser window is very narrow now and the terminal features a line that either disappears or when highlightened sticks out](./images/21-line-sticking-out.png)